farisachugthai/dynamic_ipython/docs/startup.rst

       if not Application.initialized():
          sys.exit()

-.. double check that what I'm saying below is true
+..
+TODO double check that what I'm saying below is true

 Unfortunately, ``from IPython import Application`` may be a feature of IPython7.3, which at the time of writing was released 3 days ago.
 If you don't have this